rodrigues/deli/README.md

 Releases should be configured in your application with [`distillery`](https://hexdocs.pm/distillery).

-At this point, this package exists to reuse a very simple flow for similarly configured apps.
+At the moment, this package exists for reusing among similarly configured apps.
 It might not be flexible enough for your needs yet.

 ## Potential future work